Logo Competition

 The cartel

-Members of the cartel met regularly at the management level to discuss strategic issues and at a lower level to divide projects and to prepare sham bids by the companies not supposed to win the tender, in order to leave an impression of genuine competition.
+Members of the cartel met regularly at the management level to discuss strategic issues and at a lower level to divide up projects and to prepare sham bids by the companies not supposed to win the tender, in order to leave an impression of genuine competition.

 Fines

-These practices are a very serious infringement of EC Treaty anti-trust rules.
-The fines take account of the size of the EEA market for the product, the duration of the cartel and the size of the firms involved.
+These practices are a very serious infringement of the EC Treaty's anti-trust rules.
+The fines take into account the size of the EEA market for the product, the duration of the cartel and the size of the firms involved.
 The Commission increased the fines by 50% for Siemens, Alstom and Areva for their leadership role as secretary of the cartel.
 The fine calculated for ABB was increased by 50% for being a repeat offender.
 However, in this case ABB benefits from full immunity from a fine that would otherwise have amounted to € 215 156 250.

-It is Commission practice to address its decisions to all the legal entities responsible for the illegal behaviour.
-In line with established case law, if the parent company within a group exercises decisive influence over commercial behaviour of its subsidiaries, then both form part of the same economic undertaking.
+It is the Commission's practice to address its decisions to all the legal entities responsible for the illegal behaviour.
+In line with established case law, if the parent company within a group exercises decisive influence over the commercial behaviour of its subsidiaries, then both form part of the same economic undertaking.
 There is a presumption that a parent company exercises decisive influence over its wholly owned subsidiary.
 Legal responsibility for the infringement and the related fine can be imputed to both the subsidiary that actually participated in the cartel and the parent company or companies that exercised decisive influence over the commercial behaviour of that subsidiary at the relevant time.“

 Fines imposed and reductions granted by the Commission: